Hasta Luego, Royalex Canoe

 By Eugene Buchanan

 In early August, PolyOne in Avon Lake, Ohio announced that it is closing its plants and ceasing production of Royalex, one of the most revolutionary materials to come to the canoeing world since birch bark.
 The closings should be completed by the end of 2014 and are expected to save the company $25 million annually.
+It could also mean the end of the Royalex canoe.

 But they won’t save canoeists from making it easier to paddle one of the best materials ever to come along for paddling, especially in the impact arena of whitewater.